Family Food on the Table

 Also, Walmart teamed up with five chefs across the country to drive awareness of using fresh, locally grown produce.
 The culinary program is called “Rediscovering America,” and it’s going to be made into a documentary!

 One of those chefs is Chef Kato of Upstream restaurant here in Charlotte.
-It’s been a long-time favorite seafood destination of mine; and where my husband and I have gone for special date night celebrations (anniversaries, promotions, etc.)
+It’s been a long-time favorite seafood destination of mine.

 Back to this relish though!